johnnovak/gridmonger-site/source/moving-around.rst

 movement keys.
 Similarly, you can pan the level by holding down :kbd:`Shift`.
 This can be combined with :kbd:`Ctrl` to pan in 5-cell increments.

+Note how the current coordinates change in right corner of the status bar as you're moving the cursor.
+You can toggle the display of cell coordinates around the level with :kbd:`Alt+C`.
+If you wish to change how the coordinates are displayed, you can do so in the :ref:`maps-and-levels:Map Properties` or :ref:`maps-and-levels:Level Properties` dialogs.

 .. note::

   *Num Lock* must be off if you want to use the number keys on the numeric